Microsoft ERP in the Cloud

 A private cloud is a dedicated environment.
 No components are shared with other users as is the case in a public cloud.
 The cloud can be customized to fit your unique needs while providing predictable costs and maximum flexibility.
 Public clouds often limit your ability to customize the solution to meet short and long-term needs.

 Private clouds offer a single-tenant environment.
 In a single tenant environment, your business does not share instances of any of the solution components.
 All system resources such as the SQL Server database are dedicated to your solution.
 In a single-tenant environment, you have the ability to customize your solution within the cloud to meet your unique needs.

-A private cloud is ideal for Microsoft Dynamics NAV because you get all the benefits of cloud computing while maintaining the ability to customize if ever needed.
+A private cloud is ideal for Microsoft Dynamics 365 Business Central on-premise because you get all the benefits of cloud computing while maintaining the ability to customize if ever needed.